 - Net investment in capital assets the District's equity in property, plant, and equipment. - Restricted net position the constraints placed on the use of the assets are externally imposed by creditors such as grantors, contributors, or laws or regulations of other governments or imposed through constitutional provisions or enabling legislation. - Unrestricted net position the District can use them for any lawful purpose.
-Although unrestricted, the District's governing board may place internal restriction on these net assets, but it retains the power to change, remove, or modify those restrictions. - Current assets increased by approximately \$119.8 million primarily due to an increase in cash receipts from federal and state governments. - The net movement in noncurrent assets by approximately \$2.2 million due to the acquisition of additional capital assets, construction in progress of L-Tower building, Wray Theater, and Campus-Inn, for approximately \$11.2 million and the accumulated depreciation of \$9.0 million.
+Although unrestricted, the District's governing board may place internal restriction on these net assets, but it retains the power to change, remove, or modify those restrictions. - Current assets decreased by approximately \$9.5 million primarily due to an decrease in cash receipts from Federal and State governments. - The net movement in non-current assets by approximately \$18.4 million due to the acquisition of additional capital assets.